ZKBig/ZKBig.github.io/_pages/about.md

 I am very fortunate to be advised by [Prof. Yingyan (Celine) Lin](https://eiclab.scs.gatech.edu/pages/team.html) of [EIC](https://eiclab.scs.gatech.edu/) Lab as a research intern from [School of Computer Science](https://scs.gatech.edu/), Georgia Tech.
 Additionally, I am advised by [Prof. Minjia Zhang](https://minjiazhang.github.io/) as a 2024 summer research intern from [Department of Computer Science](https://cs.illinois.edu/), University of Illinois Urbana-Champaign.

 Outside of academia, I am accustomed to maintaining good health through regular body training exercises.
 Additionally, I am an enthusiastic learner of tennis.
 I find it to be a fascinating and challenging sport that offers both physical and mental benefits.
+One can find my resume through the following link: [CV](https://drive.google.com/file/d/1kUmM3ZTIx3GqNQBcFsu23NWEthYihW_9/view?usp=sharing).

 Publications
 ======